How much money do you lose selling a home as-is In North Carolina

 In North Carolina, sellers must provide certain disclosures, even in an as-is sale.
 These should address:

-- Inspection Reports: While optional, sharing them can build trust.
+• Inspection Reports: Optional, but sharing inspection reports can help build trust.

-A real estate professional can help meet these disclosure requirements and fulfill your seller’s responsibilities.
+A real estate professional can help with the disclosures and other seller obligations.

 How to Protect Yourself Legally When Selling